Flekay/The-Farmer-Was-Replaced/movement/README.md

 ### navi-to-pos.py
 This script pre-calculates the moves form each position to each position.

+### navi-to-func.py
+Slighly modified version of けろびー code.
+This script pre-calculates the moves form each position to each position.
+Similar to navi-to-pos.py but uses functions instead of a dictionary.

 ### navi-to.py
 This script pre-calculates the moves form each x,y coordinate to each x,y coordinate.